MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Methodology

 such that $g_{\varphi}(\sD_K|x)=\mZ_{\textit{MHA}}$, where $\varphi$ represents the parameters of the encoding function $g$.

-\textbf{Context compression and lower inference cost.} Prior work \citep{cheng2024xrag} interprets the encoding function $g(\cdot)$ as a context-compression module achieving a compression ratio of $\frac{|\sD_K|}{m}$.
-It reduces the tokenized length of the context $\sD_K$ from $|\sD_K|$ to $m$, thereby lowering overall inference cost during deployment.
-RAG without any compression yields a compression ratio of $1$.
-In contrast, MHA-RAG achieves a higher and configurable compression ratio of $\frac{|\sD_K|}{H}$ ($m=H$).
+\textbf{Lower inference cost.} Prior work \cite{cheng2024xrag} interprets the encoding function $g(\cdot)$ as a context-compression module achieving a compression ratio of $\frac{|\sD_K|}{m}$.
+It reduces the tokenised length of the context $\sD_K$ from $|\sD_K|$ to $m$, thereby lowering overall inference cost during deployment.
+ICL without any compression yields a compression ratio of $1$.
+In contrast, \approach achieves a higher and configurable compression ratio of $\frac{|\sD_K|}{H}$ ($m=H$).
 Configurability comes from tailoring the soft-prompt size to the domain by varying the number of heads to adjust its representational capacity.
-In comparison, xRAG \citep{cheng2024xrag}, while achieving the highest possible compression (with $m=1$), has a fixed ratio of $|\sD_K|$ as it collapses the context into a single vector (see Figure \ref{fig:mha_rag_illustration} for reference).

-\textbf{Order Invariance.} We argue that the soft prompts generated by MHA-RAG are invariant to the order of retrieved exemplars.
-This property follows from the use of scaled dot-product attention, which depends only on the set of input tokens rather than their order \citep{vaswani2017attention}.
-Specifically, the inputs are exemplar embeddings $[E_{x_1 \oplus y_1}, \dots, E_{x_K \oplus y_K}]$, and permuting them does not alter the aggregated representation produced by each head.
-As a result, the generated soft prompt remains identical regardless of exemplar ordering.
-A proof of this property is provided in Appendix \ref{sec:order_invariance}.
+\textbf{Order Invariance.} We argue that the soft prompts generated by \approach are invariant to the order of retrieved exemplars.
+This property follows from the use of scaled dot-product attention, which depends only on the set of input tokens rather than their order \cite{vaswani2017attention}.
+Specifically, the inputs are exemplar embeddings $[E_{x_1 \oplus y_1}, \dots, E_{x_K \oplus y_K}]$ without positional encoding; therefore, permuting them does not alter the aggregated representation produced by each head.
+As a result, the soft prompt remains identical regardless of exemplar ordering.
+A formal proof is given in Appendix \ref{sec:order_invariance}.